dkrajzew/gresiblos/README.md

 The next steps to release 1.0 will involve some refactorings, including API changes.

-Please let me know if you have any idea / feature request / question / whatever or contribute to __gresiblos__...
+Please let me know if you have any idea / feature request / question / whatever or contribute to __gresiblos__&hellip;